 Ground squirrels can climb over or dig under almost any fence.
 A loud radio or strobe light put down their hole might get them to close that part off and move elsewhere.
 Hawks, bobcats, coyotes generally eat squirrels.
 Dogs like Jack Russells will scare them away.

 Ground squirrels eat lawn grass, leaves, seeds, and insects so it’s tough to get rid of all their food.
 If you can at least keep food they like to a minimum, the population should stay steady.
-There is a birth control [chemical], but it’s not legal for use by the general public.
+There is a birth control chemical, but it’s not legal for use by the general public.
 In 95% of a park it stopped births.
 It reduced the squirrel population in one area only by 30% because people kept feeding the squirrels.

-As with most natural strategies, expect that it will take time for these methods to produce results.
+Expect that it will take time for these methods to produce results.
 Eventually you’ll achieve a level of harmonious co-existence.